Why Is My 18 Month Old So Clingy – Full Guide

 5. Support Emotional Language

-But they can begin to understand:
+But they can begin understanding simple emotional language like:

 “You miss mummy.”

-“I’ll be back.”
+“I’ll be back soon.”

 When Is Clinginess Not Normal?

-- Shows extreme distress for long periods
+- seems distressed for unusually long periods

-- Has lost previously gained skills
+- loses previously developed skills

 The Bigger Picture

-This stage feels intense.
+This stage can feel intense.

-But it is temporary.
+But in most cases, this phase is temporary.

 Gentle Tools That Can Help

-👉 You can see examples of the tools mentioned here.
+You can see examples of the tools mentioned here:

 Final Thoughts